Jamnalal Bajaj Institute of Management Studies: Master of Management Studies (MMS)Three Year Master's Degree Programmes

 These programmes extend over three years (six semesters) and are designed for working professionals seeking to enhance their managerial capabilities.

 Doctoral Programme

 JBIMS conducts a Ph.D. research programme in Management Studies through its research centre affiliated with the University of Mumbai.

 Admission

 Admission is primarily entrance-based.
 For MMS, students are selected via the Common Admission Process (CAP) conducted by the Directorate of Technical Education, Maharashtra.
-Accepted entrance examinations include MAH-CET, CAT, and CMAT.
+Accepted entrance examinations include MAH-CET, CAT, MAT, ATMA, GMAT and CMAT.

 Typical cutoff percentiles are exceedingly high: